 This concept is called NEUROPLASTICITY.

-With this background we specialize in the diagnosis and treatment of Vestibular Disorders, Concussion, Neurological, Metabolic, and Autoimmune conditions without drugs or surgery.
+With this background we specialize in the diagnosis and treatment of Vestibular Disorders, Concussion, and certain Neurological conditions without drugs or surgery.